LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 (+mri) stands as a cornerstone in clinical diagnostics, utilizing the principles of nuclear magnetic resonance (+nmr) to generate cross-sectional black-and-white images of the body.
 This indispensable method plays a significant role in contemporary medicine and research, contributing significantly to saving lives.
 Despite its widespread use, traditional (+mri) systems often rely on large, heavy, and expensive magnets to achieve the necessary homogeneity of the magnetic field for accurate imaging. [@NK16]

 Several types of magnets are applicated in different (+mri) systems.
-Permanent magnets generate a steady yet relatively weak magnetic field, electromagnets are energized by electrical currents and superconducting electromagnets produce magnetic fields through electric induction.
 Regardless of the type, the primary objective is to create a homogeneous magnetic field within the (+mri).
 The higher the homogeneity, the more accurate the measurements.
 Homogeneity in composed (+mri) can be adapted using the shimming procedure which requires a lot of effort and is prone to errors.
 This uniform magnetic field aligns the molecules within the body or object, setting the stage for a second magnetic system to stimulate these molecules for spin-measurements.

 \newpage

 The challenge with conventional homogeneity systems lies in their substantial size, weight, and cost.
-Even when targeting smaller areas of the body, large devices are often necessary.
+Even when targeting smaller areas of the body, large devices are often necessary with a higher field strength.
 In response to this, there is a growing interest in developing low-field (+mri) systems that utilize in many cases permanent magnets.
+Permanent magnets generate a steady yet relatively weak magnetic field.
 These systems, while offering advantages in energy efficiency and reduced complexity, face a significant challenge related to the inherent variability in the strength of permanent magnets.
 Achieving homogeneity in the magnetic field is crucial for accurate imaging or comparative analyses.
 While typically calculated images have lower resolution due to lower magnetic field strength, low-field systems facilitate the comparison of different field behaviours and the identification of all kinds of irritations.
 O'Reilly and Teeuwisse and de Gans [@OTW19] have already demonstrated low-cost and small-scale implementations with low-field (+mri) in 2021 calculating images of a head successfully.